 Our product development costs will also increase if we experience delays in preclinical and clinical development or receiving the requisite marketing approvals.
-We do not know whether any of our preclinical studies or clinical trials will need to be restructured or will be completed on schedule, or at all.
+Our preclinical studies or clinical trials may need to be restructured or may not be completed on schedule, or at all.
 Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do.
 This could impair our ability to successfully commercialize our product candidates and may harm our business and results of operations.